 - Treks in Parvati Valley

-I hope this guide helps you plan your Malana trip.
-It is one of those places that truly feels like stepping into a different world, and the experience of being there, even for a few hours, is worth the effort.
+I hope this guide helps you plan your Malana trip, and just as importantly, helps you visit respectfully.
+It is one of those places that truly feels like stepping into a different world, and the experience of being there, even for a few hours, is worth the effort when you go in with the right mindset.
 If you have been to Malana, I would love to hear about your experience.
 Feel free to share your thoughts in the comments below, or join the DwD Community to connect with fellow travelers planning their Parvati Valley trips 🙂

 2 Comments